 DCLI is a leading provider of marine chassis and asset management services to the US intermodal industry.
-The company owns 118,000 chassis and manages 92,000 intermodal containers for third parties through its differentiated asset management platform, REZ-1.
+The company has approximately 137,000 chassis in its fleet and manages approximately 86,000 intermodal containers for third parties through its differentiated asset management platform, REZ-1.

 Chassis are an essential part of the transportation value chain and are used to carry containers to and from ships in port to local destinations or to intermodal hubs for long haul transport by rail or truck as well as last mile distribution.
 DCLI’s customers consist primarily of container shipping companies, railroads, motor carriers, beneficial cargo owners, and other logistics companies who use DCLI’s chassis under long-term contracts.